alminard/TimeProNorm/README.md

 # TimeProNorm

-"""
+TimeProNorm is a time normalizer (based on timenorm) that should be run on the output of the time recognition tool timePro.

-cat input_file.txp | java -cp "lib/scala-library.jar:lib/timenorm-0.9.1-SNAPSHOT.jar:lib/threetenbp-0.8.1.jar:lib/TimeProNorm_v2.6.jar" eu.fbk.timePro.TimeProNormApply output_file.txp
+> cat input_file.txp | java -cp "lib/scala-library.jar:lib/timenorm-0.9.1-SNAPSHOT.jar:lib/threetenbp-0.8.1.jar:lib/TimeProNorm_v2.6.jar" eu.fbk.timePro.TimeProNormApply output_file.txp
-"""

 The input file should contain 6 columns:
 - token